 The race is 16.5 kilometres underway and that’s just the beginning.
 Col de la Biche makes its presence felt with around 50 kilometres done.
 The climb is 10.5 kilometres at 9% and comes with a surprise at the top.
 Following a short decent the road goes up again for 1 kilometre at 3.5%.

-The Grand Colombier is tackled on the steep west side: 8.5 kilometres at 9.9% with almost halfway a steepest stretch at 22%.
+Following the descent of the Col de la Biche the next monster is tackled on the steep west side.
+This way the Grand Colombier 8.5 kilometres at 9.9% with a steepest stretch at 22% almost halfway.
 The first half of the climb is hardest, while the average grade biased by 1 kilometre at 3.4%.

-The first three riders on the line take time bonuses at 10, 6 and 4 seconds.
+The first three riders in Chambery take time bonuses at 10, 6 and 4 seconds.

-Tour de France 2017 stage 9: Route maps and more
+Tour de France 2017 stage 9: Route maps, height profiles, and more

 Click on the images to zoom.